Commonwealth Consolidated Acts

 (b) the request is made in accordance with the regulations (if any).

-(5) A request to or by an approved pathology practitioner for a pathology service that is made otherwise than in writing and is not confirmed in writing within the period referred to in paragraph (4)(b) shall be deemed, for the purposes of subsection (3), never to have been made.
+(5) A request that is made otherwise than in writing and is not confirmed in writing within the period referred to in subparagraph (4)(a)(ii) shall be deemed, for the purposes of subsection (3), never to have been made.

-(5AA) A medicare benefit is not payable in respect of a pathology service that has been rendered in relation to a person by or on behalf of an approved pathology practitioner (in subsection (5AB) called the rendering pathologist ) pursuant to a request made to the rendering pathologist by:
+(5AA) A medicare benefit is not payable in respect of a pathology service that has been rendered in relation to a person by or on behalf of an approved pathology practitioner (in subsection (5AB) called the rendering pathologist ) pursuant to a request made by:

 (a) the treating practitioner; or

-(b) another approved pathology practitioner (in subsection (5AB) called the referring pathologist ) to whom the treating practitioner has made a request for that service;
+(b) another approved pathology practitioner (in subsection (5AB) called the referring pathologist ) who received a request for the service made by the treating practitioner;

 unless the pathology specimen required for the rendering of the service: